 My name is Luis Carrasco.
 I am an enthusiastic ecology researcher, and a passionate about wildlife conservation.
-I am currently working at NERC Centre for Ecology and Hydrology, located at the beautiful city of Lancaster, UK.
-I use remote sensing for habitat mapping and ecological research.
+I am currently working at National Institute for Mathematical and Biological Synthesis, located at Knoxville, USA, at the foot of the Smoky Mountains.
+I use remote sensing and spatial data for ecological and conservation research.

 I studied Physics at the University of Valencia during my undergraduate years.
 I specialized in environmental physics, studying subjects such as atmosphere and hydrosphere physics, meteorology, pollution or remote sensing.
 In 2006 I received a scholarship to study one year at Waseda University, in Japan.
 That experience, studying topics related to environmental and biodiversity conservation, and having contact with the beauty of Japanese nature, would be a turning point in my career.
 After finishing my degree, I completed a master's degree in biodiversity conservation.
 During that time, I also completed some courses on GIS and ecosystem managing.
 For my master thesis, I studied the habitat of an endangered passerine at a Mediterranean wetland, using remote sensing and GIS techniques.
 I also collaborated with the Department of Ecology of the University of Valencia for the census and monitoring of several bird species at different Spanish coastal wetlands.

 In 2009, I volunteered in coastal Oaxaca in Mexico, working with the monitoring and protection of sea turtles and crocodiles.
 I lived for several weeks with indigenous communities and participated in many different ways with wildlife conservation projects.
 That experience made me decide to dedicate my future career to animal ecology and to try to link scientific research with wildlife management.
 After this, I have remained linked to the non-profit world by helping with local bird monitoring stations in Valencia.